-One of the most iconic temples in the magical land of Bali is Tanah Lot Temple.
+One of the most iconic temples in Bali is Tanah Lot Temple.
 The temple is popular for its sunset and Kecak dance performance.
 Tanah Lot is part of the many beautifully iconic Hindu temples in Bali.
-In addition to the beauty of the temple the access by going through the beach making the temple itself more unique.
+In addition to the beauty of the temple.
+The access that requires tourists to walk on the beach makes the temple even more unique.

-The location that set right on the coast makes Tanah Lot different than other temples.
+The location set right on the coast makes Tanah Lot different than other temples.
 And when the seawater is rising, the temple becomes inaccessible.
 Tanah Lot which translates as land in the sea is an original Balinese language.
 The temple location in Tabanan is not too far from downtown Denpasar.

 International tourists’ entrance fee is Rp30.000 for children and Rp60.000 for adults.
 The entrance fee doesn’t include the parking fee and ticket show to watch Kecak Dance.

 |Tanah Lot Temple Entrance Fee|

 |Tanah Lot Kecak Dance Ticket||Rp150.000|

 The temple is open every day from 7 AM to 7 PM except on Nyepi.
 The best time to visit the Tanah lot temple is at 4 PM, before sunset.
 Visitors are allowed to stay awhile after sunset.